Warning: these pages are currently being updated for 2016/17

 Extensions will not be granted except in exceptional circumstances such as illness or some other grave reason.
 Please see the Faculty's guidance on deadlines for instructions as to what to do in such circumstances.

-Suggested guidelines to M.Phil assessors:
+Suggested guidelines to M.Phil project assessors and examiners:

 Test papers in the form of questions seeking short factual answers may be used where more appropriate to the subject matter.
-These will be marked out of 20 and the assignment of marks for each question and/or component of a question will be indicated on the paper.
+These will be usually marked out of 20 and the assignment of marks for each question and/or component of a question will be indicated on the paper.

 Coursework marking schemes will vary according to the length and weight of individual asignments.